Gay London · City Guide

 Hotels are not permitted to discriminate on the basis of sexual orientation.
-By law, hotels and guest houses must welcome gay travellers in exactly the same way as straight travellers.
-In reality, hotels across the UK have warmly welcomed gay travellers for many years.
+By law, hotels and guest houses must welcome gay travelers in exactly the same way as straight travelers.
+In reality, hotels across the UK have warmly welcomed gay travelers for many years.

 Recently, ‘hate speech’ and ‘hate crimes’ based on sexual orientation have been criminalised giving additional protection to the LGBTQ community.
 Legislation to allow same-sex marriage in England and Wales was passed by Parliament in July 2013 and came into force in 2014.
 Similar legislation was fast-tracked through the Scottish Parliament and came into force in 2014.

 London has a very open, vibrant and diverse gay scene with something for everyone.
 There are a huge number of lively gay bars, extraordinary nightclubs, steamy saunas, well-stocked gay shops and proud gay organisations.
 London has two main ‘gay villages’ located in Soho and Vauxhall.